Diner burgers, fries, chicken sandwiches, milkshakes, cheese curds

-"Offering a burger package for pick-up or delivery.
-Includes burgers, beef tallow fries, buffalo chicken sandwiches, and sodas." - Rebecca Roland
+"Offering a $125 pick-up or delivery package that includes six burgers, four large beef tallow fries, two buffalo chicken sandwiches, and four sodas — positioned as an easy crowd-pleasing game-day option." - Rebecca Roland

 "Following Moonlark Dinette and Denae’s, Rita’s Deluxe proves Downtown is in a retro diner phase.
 This small counter spot in the former Petit Peso space serves old-school American classics with little sprinkles of flare, like crinkle fries cooked in beef tallow, milkshakes topped with crumbled potato chips, and single, double, or triple patty burgers." - Sylvio Martins